We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - cortisol test

-LetsGetChecked’s coronavirus test is approved by the Food and Drug Administration (FDA) and is solely intended for people with mild COVID-19 symptoms — including fever, sore throat, mild or worsening cough, diarrhea, and loss of taste and smell — or those exposed to someone with COVID-19.
+LetsGetChecked’s coronavirus test has received emergency use authorization by the Food and Drug Administration (FDA) and is solely intended for people with mild COVID-19 symptoms — including fever, sore throat, mild or worsening cough, diarrhea, and loss of taste and smell — or those exposed to someone with COVID-19.

 The test requires a lower nasal swab to test for SARS-COV-2, the virus that causes COVID-19.
 The kit also comes with a UPS next-day air return shipping label to send your sample back to a partner lab.